SEEK: Steering LLM Reasoning for RAG via Internal Reasoning Sketches: Experimental Methodology

-\textbf{Implementation Details.} In our experiments, we employ Qwen3-32B\footnote{https://huggingface.co/Qwen/Qwen3-32B}~\citep{yang2025qwen3}, and Llama-3.1-70B-Instruct\footnote{https://huggingface.co/meta-llama/Llama-3.1-70B-Instruct}~\citep{dubey2024llama} as backbone models.
-We follow FlashRAG~\citep{jin2025flashrag} to use Wikipedia as the retrieval corpus and adopt Qwen3-Embedding-0.6B~\citep{zhang2025qwen3} as the embedding model and employ FAISS~\citep{johnson2019billion} to build indexes for retrieval.
-During retrieval, the top-$5$ ranked documents are retained for all RAG models.
-We further employ the vLLM inference framework~\citep{kwon2023efficient} to accelerate inference across all models.
+\paragraph{Implementation Details.} In our experiments, we employ Qwen3-32B~\citep{yang2025qwen3} and Llama-3.1-70B-Instruct~\citep{dubey2024llama} as backbone models.
+We follow existing work~\citep{sun2025rearter,song2025r1} to utilize Cover Exact Match as the evaluation metric.
+We follow FlashRAG~\citep{jin2025flashrag} and UltraRAG~\citep{chen2025ultrarag} to use Wikipedia as the retrieval corpus, and adopt Qwen3-Embedding-0.6B~\citep{zhang2025qwen3} as the embedding model for retrieval.
+For each retrieval step, we retain the top-5 retrieved documents for all RAG models.